-24. The audit committee should be provided with sufficient resources to undertake its duties.

-- 25. The audit committee should have access to the services of the company secretariat on all audit committee matters including: assisting the chairman in planning the audit committee's work, drawing up meeting agendas, maintenance of minutes, drafting of material about its activities for the annual report, collection and distribution of information and provision of any necessary practical support. - 26.
-The company secretary should ensure that the audit committee receives information and papers in a timely manner to enable full and proper consideration to be given to the issues. - 27.
-The board should make funds available to the audit committee to enable it to take independent legal, accounting or other advice when the audit committee reasonably believes it necessary to do so.
+- 23. The audit committee should be provided with sufficient resources to undertake its duties. - 24.
+The audit committee should have access to the services of the company secretariat on all audit committee matters including: assisting the chairman in planning the audit committee's work, drawing up meeting agendas, taking minutes, drafting of material about its activities for the annual report, collection and distribution of information and provision of any necessary practical support. - 25.
+The company secretary should ensure that the audit committee receives information and papers in a timely manner to enable full and proper consideration to be given to the issues.

-For example, when the audit plans (internal and external) are available for review and when interim statements, preliminary announcements and the full annual report are near completion
+4 For example, when the audit plans (internal and external) are available for review and when interim statements, preliminary announcements and the full annual report are near completion.